 What to Do If You Were in a Hit-and-Run with an Uninsured Driver

 Accident victims in these circumstances should determine if their own insurance will pay through an uninsured/underinsured motorist policy.
 Whether an insurer will pay and how much will be paid is going to depend upon the type and extent of coverage the victim bought when he purchased his own auto insurance.
 An experienced attorney can help accident victims to review their policy language and information in order to determine if an uninsured motorist claim is a viable solution.
-At that point, you should not trust your own insurance company to act in your own best interest.

 If you've been injured in a car accident, contact the Law Offices of James Scott Farrin for a free and confidential case evaluation.
 Call 1-866-900-7078.